-Executive Summary of the 2022 Conflict Minerals Due Diligence Program
+Executive Summary of the 2024 Conflict Minerals Due Diligence Program

-For 2022, we performed a "reasonable country of origin inquiry" ("RCOI") on the portion of our supply chain which provided components, parts and products we contracted to manufacture or otherwise contained in products we manufactured and containing 3TG, to determine as applicable the source of the 3TG in such components, parts and products manufactured or included in products manufactured during the reporting period.
+For 2024, we performed a "reasonable country of origin inquiry" ("RCOI") on the portion of our supply chain which provided components, parts and products we contracted to manufacture or otherwise contained in products we manufactured and containing 3TG, to determine as applicable the source of the 3TG in such components, parts and products manufactured or included in products manufactured during the reporting period.
 The RCOI was undertaken primarily through the review of Conflict Minerals Reporting Templates ("CMRTs") and use of data compiled by a third-party proprietary software database.
-The results of the RCOI identified 393 total smelters that may have been in our supply chain which could be found on the Standard Smelter List published by the Responsible Minerals Initiative ("RMI").
-Of these 393 smelters, 229 are listed as "conformant," which means that the smelter has successfully passed a Responsible Minerals Assurance Process ("RMAP") audit.
+The results of the RCOI identified 526 total smelters that may have been in our supply chain which could be found on the Standard Smelter List published by the Responsible Minerals Initiative ("RMI").
+Of these 526 smelters, 249 are listed as "conformant," which means that the smelter has successfully passed a Responsible Minerals Assurance Process ("RMAP") audit.

-We are unable to determine with certainty the origin of 3TG processed by smelters in our supply chains as in most cases, there are a number of third parties in the supply chain between the original source of 3TG and us.
-We have taken steps as described in this Conflict Minerals Report to identify the mines, smelters and refiners of 3TG in our supply chain since mines, smelters and refiners are closest to and in the best position to identify sources of 3TG.
+We are a downstream purchaser in the mineral supply chain and are unable to determine with certainty the origin of 3TG processed by smelters in our supply chains as in most cases, there are a number of third parties in the supply chain between the original source of 3TG and us.
+We do not directly purchase ore or unrefined 3TG and do not have direct relationships with any smelters.
+We have taken steps as described in this Conflict Minerals Report to identify the mines and smelters of 3TG in our supply chain since mines and smelters are closest to and in the best position to identify sources of 3TG.